-Owner surrenders accounted for 22% of total animals the Albrecht Center received in 2017.
-This doesn’t even include the animals that were adopted and returned by their adopters.
-Reasons varied as to why an animal was surrendered or returned.
-According to Petfinder, a popular online database for adoptable animals, these are the top reasons for owner surrenders: moving, landlord not allowing pets, too many animals in the household, cost of pet maintenance, owner having personal problems, inadequate facilities, no homes available for litter mates, having no time for pet, pet illness, biting, allergies, house soiling and incompatibility with other pets (www.petfinder.com).
+Owner surrenders accounted for 21% of the total animals the SPCA Albrecht Center took in last year; and, 98 companion animals have been surrendered so far this year.
+These statistics don’t include the animals that were adopted and later returned to the shelter.
+Reasons varied as to why an animal was surrendered, but according to Petfinder, the following are the top reasons for owner surrenders: moving, landlord does not allow pets, too many animals in the household, cost of pet maintenance, personal problems, inadequate facilities, not having enough time, pet illness, biting, allergies, house soiling and incompatibility with other pets (www.petfinder.com).

-We have seen many loving, brokenhearted pet owners having to surrender their animals.
-For those that have just completely run out of options and must rehome their pet, here are some steps to take before surrendering to a shelter that is already overcrowded.
+For those that have completely run out of options and must rehome their pet, here are some steps to take before surrendering to a shelter (the last resort).
 Take these steps as soon as possible.
-If it comes down to having to surrender to a shelter, many times there is a waitlist weeks, even months long:
+If it comes down to having to surrender to a shelter, many times there is a waitlist weeks or sometimes months long:

 Reach out to family and friends to rehome.
-Finding a home with someone that your pet has already been around rather than putting them in a shelter is undoubtedly less stressful for your pet.
+Finding a home with someone that your pet has already been around rather than taking them to a shelter will save your companion from a lot of stress.